What does it cost to create a website using the TestOnline™ software?

 What does this price include?

-The setup fee includes all steps required to get your website up and running (JVM, software, database, DNS entries, etc.), plus up to 10 hours of telephone training for your coursemaster(s).
+The setup fee includes all steps required to get your website up and running (JVM, software, database, DNS entries, etc.).

 The monthly fee includes:

 - Normal web hosting support, including regular backups.

 Why are the hosting costs based on pages served?

 A TestOnline™ website demands a lot more processing power than a typical static website because the task performed by our software is much more complex.
 Also, this application demands lightning-fast response time.
 Customers start complaining, and even leaving the site (!), when response times exceed one second.

 A typical hosting company puts hundreds of websites on a single server and serves millions of static pages per day.
 During peak periods, response times may be several seconds.
 In order to keep our response times consistently fast, we provide a lot more hardware than a typical web host, and the hardware required is directly proportional to the number of transactions